 To further developments from an ongoing or recently completed Engage Grant project, or to continue the project while seeking longer-term support, applicants may apply for a subsequent Engage Plus Grant to support a project for an additional six months.
 As was the case with the initial Engage Grant, the intellectual property will belong to the company.
 The project must involve the same academic researcher and the same industrial partner and only one Engage Plus Grant can be awarded as a follow-on to an Engage Grant.

 To demonstrate its commitment to furthering the project, the industrial partner must contribute cash to the direct project costs in an amount at least equal to the amount requested from NSERC.
 NSERC will match the cash contribution of the partner up to a maximum of $12,500.
-(Any portion of the cash contribution that the university requests as overhead will not be matched.)
+Any portion of the cash contribution that the university requests as overhead will not be matched.
 In-kind contributions are also required to reflect the company’s ongoing involvement in the project, but will not be matched by NSERC.
 The company’s cash contribution is normally required within 30 days of an award decision.
 Company cash contributed before the proposal is submitted may be used to start the project.
 Only funds available as of the date the application was received at NSERC can be leveraged.
 NSERC funds cannot be applied to expenses incurred before a project was approved.
 The limitations described in the Eligible Expenses section apply to Engage Plus Grants as well.

 Engage Plus applications will be reviewed by the Engage evaluation committee, which meets every other week.
 Decisions will be communicated within four to six weeks.